 Furthermore, in those meccas of capitalism and global finance, government aid for lower income groups is frequently limited to locals and long-term residents.
 Plenty of expats who move there for a career boost thus receive competitive salaries, but they are definitely going to need the money!

 If Singapore is often called the “Switzerland of Asia”, then Switzerland should perhaps be considered the “Singapore of Europe”: a relatively small country with a highly skilled labor force, a well-developed service sector, a strong finance and insurance industry, and a general reputation for prosperity and stability.

 All these factors spell “excellent standard of living”.
-Alas, it also means paying the equivalent of five US dollars for a simple cup of coffee (and we’re talking just coffee, black or with milk, not a big blended caramel frappuccino).
+Alas, it also means paying the equivalent of five US dollars for a simple cup of coffee in beautiful Zurich (and we’re talking just coffee, black or with milk, not a big blended caramel frappuccino).